|Scott Beckstrand||Phone: 651-4464||Office: 2659B||Email: firstname.lastname@example.org|

 This course will prepare you to take and pass the CompTIA Network+ test.
 The course consists of videos, lessons, labs, short exams and a final.
 All labs, exams and the final are provided in LabSim.
 Please note the table above for required due dates for the LabSim sections labs and exams.
 All due times are end of day on the day shown.
 If you complete the first group before the mid-semester deadline, you can continue to work on the following sections.
-You may repeat the labs and exams as many times as you desire, but must have at least an 80% score to receive credit.
-In other words, if you score 80% or above you will get points toward your grade.
-The Final test (single attempt, two hour time limit) in LabSim (Certification Tab) will become available on July 28th and must be taken no later than end of day on July 29th.
+You may repeat the labs and exams as many times as you desire, the last attempt will be used for the grade.
+The Final test (single attempt, two hour time limit) in LabSim (Certification Tab) will become available on July 24th and must be taken no later than 11:59pm on July 26th.
+There may be a difference in the score shown at TestOut and the score imported to Canvas.
+This is due to my normalizing the base points (2000).
+The sync converts the TestOut result to the base 2000 score.
 Please contact me if you have any questions.

 This syllabus is subject to change as deemed appropriate by the instructor with notification.

-No exceptions can or will be made on the deadlines except due to catastrophic circumstances
+No exceptions can or will be made on the deadlines.

 Your grade will be determined as follows: